henokyen/githubactions-example/inference/readme.md

-This is first chage inside readme file now checkstate job should run not yet still trying another try
+This is a change inside the inference directory